2007 Decks

 2x Cessation Crystal

-1x Cursed Powder
+1x Curse Powder

 4x Cursed Stone